COVID-19 DOES NOT DISCRIMINATE

 Lucinda is a certified mediator (A.B.A. accredited)

 As an adult, her ongoing dedication to humanity and the planet is not limited to the charities listed below.
-She raised money for a variety of organizations, and continues to raise money for important causes:
+She has raised money for a variety of organizations, and continues to raise money for important causes:

 Her passion is education, science, history, the planet, environment, animal welfare.
 But most of all family and friends are the most important part of her life.